johannaeklundh/Emotion-Recognition/README.md

 # Emotion-Recognition
-Project in Biometric System at Sapienze University of Rome
+This repository contains our group's final project in the *Biometric systems* course Sapienze University of Rome 2024/2025

 ### Group Members
  - Johanna Eklundh, 2183564
- - Ona ..., ...
+ - Ona Vera Garcia, 2186461

 ## Dataset
 In this project, we used the FER-2013 data set sourced from https://www.kaggle.com/datasets/msambare/fer2013